A.L. Kekin Gymnasium: Pre-establishment

+1906-1917

-In 1906, it was decided to open a preparatory gymnasium and the first four grades of the gymnasium by the fall of 1907.
+In 1906, a preparatory gymnasium was decided to be opened, and the first four grades of the gymnasium by the autumn of 1907.
 Kononova's house was purchased specifically for this purpose, and Malgina's house on Zarovskaya Street was rented by the spring of 1908.

-In October 1907, the city council requested the gymnasium to be named after A. L. Kekin, and the Ministry of Education approved.
-The gymnasium was not only built with A. L. Kekin's funds, but also entirely maintained by them.
+In October 1907, the city council petitioned the Ministry of Education to name the gymnasium after A. L. Kekin, which was subsequently approved.
+The gymnasium was constructed using Alexei Kekin's bequest and remained entirely self-funded by his estate during its early operations.

 On September 2, 1907, Sergei Pavlovich Moravsky, a history teacher at the Medvednikov Gymnasium, was elected director of the gymnasium.
-The competition for this position had its own difficulties: Titov A. A. collected information about the candidates, and there were cases when he did not recommend that the city hire certain candidates if they had bad reviews from students.
-Moravsky's main condition for the city was the opportunity to personally select teachers.
+The competition for this position had its own difficulties: Titov A. A. vetted the candidates, and there were certain cases in which he could not recommend that the city hire certain candidates if they had unfavourable reports from former students.
+As director, Moravsky's main condition for the city was the opportunity to personally select teachers.
 At the same time, the gymnasium became a fairly democratic educational institution.
-It had no religious divisions (by 1911, the quota on the number of Jews had been lifted, the physical education teacher Devishchev was a Muslim, and it was decided to abandon the construction of a house church), class divisions (the majority of students were children of peasants and townspeople, with a significant number of merchants and nobles), nor political divisions (among the teachers were Social Revolutionaries and Social Democrats).
-The first graduating class of the Kekin Gymnasium went to Switzerland and Germany after graduation, together with their teachers.
+It had no religious divisions; by 1911, the quota on the number of Jewish people had been lifted, and the physical education teacher Devishchev was a Muslim.

+It was decided to abandon the construction of a house church.
+The institution was also notable for its student body including children of peasants and nobles alike, while the faculty represented a diverse political spectrum, including Social Revolutionaries and Social Democrats.
+Among the teachers were members of the Social Revolutionaries and Social Democrats.

+After graduation, the first graduating class of the Kekin Gymnasium travelled to Switzerland and Germany with their teachers.